 Learn to Promote and Sell Leisure Services and Products.

-- Work in the leisure industry.
+- For those working or who want to work in the leisure industry.

 - Improve sales and marketing of events, facilities, services and equipment.